neilpennell/asyncTest/README.md

-# minimal app to demonstrate issue with neo4j-javascript-driver and angular 2
+# Minimal app to demonstrate issue with neo4j-javascript-driver and angular 2

 This is a minimal Angular 2 application to demonstrate the async issue with neo4j-javascript-driver.

-## recreate issue
+## Setup

 All instructions assume a *inux environment - specifically tested on Mac OS X El Capitan (10.11.6)